-This paper illustrates a case study related to the characterization of corrosion products present on recently excavated artefacts.
-The archaeological findings, coming from the site of Rakafot 54 (Beer-Sheva, Israel), are 23 coins and a pendant, all dating back to the Roman period.
-Raman spectroscopy was used in order to identify the corrosion products that compose the patina covering the objects.
-Then, in order to facilitate and support their identification, spectra were processed using Principal Components Analysis (PCA).
-This chemometric technique allowed to distinguish two main compounds, classified respectively as atacamite and clinoatacamite, which were the main components of the patinas.
-Results coming from this investigation can help in assessing the conservation state of the artefacts and defining the correct restoration strategy.
+This paper illustrates a case study related to the characterisation of corrosion products present on recently excavated artefacts.
+The archaeological findings, from the Rakafot 54 site (Beer-Sheva, Israel), consist of 23 coins and a pendant, all dating back to the Roman period.
+Raman spectroscopy was used to identify the corrosion products that compose the patina covering the objects.
+To facilitate and support their identification, spectra were then processed using principal components analysis.
+This chemometric technique allowed the identification of two main compounds, classified as atacamite and clinoatacamite, which formed the main components of the patinas.
+The results of this investigation can help in assessing the conservation state of artefacts and defining the correct restoration strategy.